jeussantiago/Your-Next-Book/README.md

 3. Lessen Amount of Sequences created with each Corpus Batch
     - The more sequences, the better.
 It allows the model to learn sentence syntax better simply because of having more training examples.
     - Less sequences leads to less rentention of grammatical syntax.
-Words which appear less frequently in the corpus such as "calculus" move never be learned by the model.
+Words which appear less frequently in the corpus such as "calculus" would never be learned by the model.
 It would know 'c' would come after a certain sequence and 's' would come after a different unique sequence.
 But never be able to learn to predict 'c','a','l','c','u','l','u','s' given a sequence simply because it has never been trained on it.

 ## Modelling
 (The methods considered in the previous section along with the modelling are implemented in "model_training.ipynb" through the "Modelling/" path)<br>